Sarajevo derby: History

 The history of the Sarajevo derby dates back to 1954, but the rivalry began eight years earlier.
 At the end of the World War II the three major clubs in Sarajevo, Đerzelez, SAŠK and Slavija, were disbanded by the new authorities which formed FK Sarajevo in 1946.
 Since the idea was for this new club to represent the city on a national level, SD Torpedo, as initially FK Sarajevo was called, needed the best players from the city.
 Numerous notable players were brought to the club, and they received good salaries for that time.
 On the other side, FK Željezničar Sarajevo is a club which was formed by a group of railway workers much earlier, in 1921.
 However, until then, during the pre-war period, they were in the shadow of Đerzelez, SAŠK and Slavija and had never managed to qualify to the Yugoslav Championship. Željezničar won the second-tier Bosnian championship title in 1946, as part of the Yugoslav football league system, and that achievement marked the beginning of their climb.
 After the war, these two clubs became the most prominent and successful clubs in Sarajevo, and since then, the rivalry between the two has been intense.

 FK Sarajevo supporters were considered to be upper-class individuals, mainly from Bosniak dominated old and central parts of town.
-On the other side, supporters of FK Željezničar were usually working-class with liberal image.
+On the other side, supporters of FK Željezničar were usually working-class with a liberal image.
 Those differences were later partly erased.
-Both clubs have supporters from all classes and from all ethnic groups, even if FK Sarajevo fan base is still very predominately Bosniak.
-FK Željezničar has the image of a liberal club and they are popular even among other supporters in the region, while FK Sarajevo's support outside Sarajevo comes mostly from the Bosniak dominated areas in the region and diaspora.
+FK Željezničar still has the image of a liberal club and they are also popular among other supporters in the region, while FK Sarajevo's support outside Sarajevo comes mostly from the Bosniak dominated areas in the region and diaspora.

-Since they played in different levels, first matches between FK Željezničar and FK Sarajevo were friendlies.
+Since they played in different levels, the first matches between FK Željezničar and FK Sarajevo were friendlies.
 The first official league match was held in 1954; FK Sarajevo won 6–1.
 That is still the biggest victory by any team in these matches.

-As of 26 August 2022, 127 league matches have been played. Željezničar have won 38 times, Sarajevo have won 36 times, while 53 matches ended in a draw.
-Goal difference is 146:145 in Sarajevo's favour.
-In all competitions, Željezničar and Sarajevo have played 147 times, Sarajevo have won 44 times, Željezničar have won 46 times and 57 games have ended in a draw.
+As of 27 September 2025, 136 league matches have been played. Željezničar have won 40 times, Sarajevo have won 38 times, while 58 matches have ended in a draw.
+Goal difference is 154:154.
+In all competitions, Željezničar and Sarajevo have played 156 times, Željezničar have won 48 times, Sarajevo have won 46 times and 62 games have ended in a draw.